 What garden plants are cat-friendly?

-There are also many cat-friendly plants available which can be planted in the garden or placed around the home.
+There are also many cat-friendly plants available that can be planted in the garden or placed around the home.
 If your cat chews or ingests the pollen from any of the following plants they pose no toxicity risk, these plants include:

 - African Violet